secondlife/.github/SECURITY.md

 *  Via email: [security@lindenlab.com](mailto:security@lindenlab.com)

 > [!WARNING]
-> The SEC project (and security mailing list) is **ONLY for reporting security exploits** that might compromise a Residents identity or the Second Life Grid.
+> The Security mailing list is **ONLY for reporting security exploits** that might compromise a Residents identity or the Second Life Grid.
 All other requests including account issues and account security via this address will **not** be addressed.

 ## For other issues:
 *  If you believe your account has been breached please attempt to change your password immediately and also  [contact support](http://secondlife.com/community/support.php).